D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Method

-\subsection{Diffusion model}
+\subsection{Diffusion Model}

 Using a canonical 2D representation of 3D garment meshes allows to benefit from well established scalable 2D latent diffusion architectures and their pre-trained weights.
-Being the state-of-the-art in text to image generation~\cite{sd, sd3}, diffusion models have been extended to various applications~\cite{diffusionsota}.
-The stable diffusion network~\cite{sd} is made of a variational auto-encoder (VAE) that maps high resolution images to a lower resolution latent space where reverse diffusion is learned based on denoising diffusion probabilistic models (DDPM)~\cite{ddpm} by a denoising network $\epsilon_\theta$.
+Being the state-of-the-art in text to image generation, diffusion models have been extended to various applications~\citep{diffusionsota}.
+The latent diffusion model introduced by~\citet{sd} is made of a variational auto-encoder (VAE) that maps high resolution images to a lower resolution latent space where reverse diffusion is learned based on denoising diffusion probabilistic models~\citep{ddpm} by a denoising network $\epsilon_\theta$.
 The key strength of diffusion models lies in their reversibility.
 The forward process involves learning to predict artificially added noise in images.
 The reverse process, formulated as an iterative refinement, enables the model to gradually remove noise from the latent space, reconstructing high-quality data step by step.
-We adapt this model to learn conditional generation of geometric displacement maps.
+We adapt this model to learn generation of geometric displacement maps with conditions that allow for physical grounding.